muhammad-ahmad66/complete-node-notes/4-natours/after-section-08/notes.md

 The aggregation pipeline is bit like a regular query and so using the aggregation pipeline it's just a like doing a regular query.
 The difference is in aggregation we can manipulate the data in a couple of different steps.
 So lets's now actually define these steps.

 **For that we pass an array of so-called stages.** -An array with lot of `stages`
-And then the documents passes though these stages one by one, step by step in the defined sequence.
+And then the **documents passes though these stages one by one, step by step in the defined sequence**.
 So, each of the element in this array will be one of the stages. and there are ton of different stages that we can choose from, but we'll use most common ones.

 `How we define stages?`
 We will start with match. `$match stage` is basically to select or to filter certain documents.
 It's very simple, it's just like a filter object in MongoDB.